vitessio/website/content/en/docs/user-guides/materialize.md

 ## Cleanup

-You can also use the `VReplicationExec` command to temporarily stop the replication streams for the VReplication streams that make up the `Materialize` process.
+As seen earlier, you can easily use the `vtctlclient Workflow ... delete` command to clean up a materialize operation.
+If you like, you can also instead use the `VReplicationExec` command to temporarily stop the replication streams for the VReplication streams that make up the `Materialize` process.
 For example, to stop both streams, you can do:

 ```
 $ vtctlclient VReplicationExec zone1-0000000100 'update _vt.vreplication set state = "Stopped" where id in (1,2)'